 “Think deeply, speak gently, love much, laugh aloud, work hard, give freely, and be kind.” — Anonymous

-At a young age, Nikki knew she wanted to work with organizations committed to low-income communities.
+At a young age, Nikki knew she wanted to work with organizations committed to lifting up communities left out of the system.
 Her great-great-great-grandfather was a part of the underground railroad in Illinois.
-His work inspired her personal commitment to advancing equity and advocating for racial and social justice.
+His story inspired her personal commitment to advancing equity and advocating for racial and social justice.

 She began her career in the nonprofit sector, which laid the foundation for her later work focused on serving low-income and underserved communities in the banking services industry.
 While managing grants for Sunrise Banks (a community development financial institution), she gained valuable insights into programs and policies aimed at helping communities thrive on their own terms.
 She also worked at the Federal Reserve Bank of Minneapolis, the Minnesota Housing Partnership, and NeighborWorks America.